Grapsus albolineatus

-Grapsus albolineatus is a species of decapod crustacean in the family Grapsidae, native to the Indo-Pacific.
+Grapsus albolineatus, also called the mottled crab or mottled lightfoot crab, is a species of decapod crustacean in the family Grapsidae, native to the Indo-Pacific.

 Description

 Its carapace, or upper shell, is flat, circular, and rough with arched lateral margins, and may be up to 37 mm in length.
 Its chelae, or claws, are short, small, and flattened.
 Its pereiopods, or legs, are long with a tapered end.
 The margin of the inferior extremity of its last pair of legs is serrate.
 Males have bigger claws than females.
 This species is red, blue, or green in color.
 Its legs are the same color and have irregular dark-brown mottling.

 Habitat and distribution

 This species occurs in rocky depths and in coral reefs.
 It is found in the Indo-Pacific from the East African coast to the Chilean coast.
 This includes the waters of the Red Sea, the Gulf of Aqaba, India, Indonesia, Pakistan, Japan, Australia, and the tropical islands of the Pacific Ocean (such as Hawaii).